 If you work in one of these shops, it is likely to be open and you will be expected to go to work if you are well and not self-isolating.
 If you work in a different type of shop or other workplace that is open to the public, it should be closed.

 If your workplace has been forced to close, your employer may now be looking at how to re-open safely.
 Usdaw is clear that employers have a legal duty of care to their workers and our members should not be put at risk, or face any detrimental impact through plans to re-open workplaces.
 Tough powers are in place to enforce action if businesses don’t protect their staff and customers, including fines and jail sentences of up to two years.

 Re-opening workplaces only be done through a proper risk assessment and once your employer has taken steps to protect the workforce and anyone else that attends your workplace such as customers or visitors.
 Employers must take the necessary steps to become COVID-19 secure in line with the current Health and Safety legislation before reopening.
 Where Usdaw is recognised, your employer must involve in the Union in the risk assessment process and all employers should be addressing any concerns from the workforce.
 Businesses with over 50 employees are expected to publish the safety measures they have put in place on their website.

 If, following discussions with your employer, you are worried about plans to reopen the workplace, please contact the Union.

 I work in a factory, distribution centre or office which is still open.
 Do I have to go to work?

-In order to ensure that essential supplies continue to be available, we would expect that manufacturing, distribution and support services for food and pharmaceuticals have typically remained operational.
+In order to ensure that essential supplies continue to be available, manufacturing, distribution and support services for food and pharmaceuticals have typically remained operational.
 Large sections of online retail have also remained open.

 - Flexibility and understanding around childcare issues in light of school closures.